 These agreements should outline the responsibilities and obligations of all parties involved in the project.
 By ensuring transparency, stakeholders can have a clear understanding of the project's objectives, timelines, and potential impacts.
-This transparency fosters trust and accountability among all parties, promoting a more collaborative and effective approach to addressing GHG projects.
+This fosters trust and accountability among all parties, promoting a more collaborative and effective approach to addressing GHG projects.

-The project holder shall describe the procedures followed to agree on benefitsharing arrangements with all project participants.
-Where applicable, the project holder should demonstrate that such agreements have been duly established with project participants and that the terms and conditions have been communicated in a culturally appropriate manner.
+The project holder shall describe the procedures followed to agree on benefit-sharing arrangements with all project participants.
+Where applicable, the project holder shall demonstrate that such agreements have been duly established with project participants, including IPs and LCs, and that the terms and conditions have been communicated in a culturally appropriate form, manner, and language understandable to them.
+The project holder shall also show that the agreements are appropriate to the local context; consistent with applicable national rules and regulations, customary rights (to the extent possible), and international human rights laws and standards; and have been agreed upon by the affected IPs and LCs.